Current research projects /Completed research projects /

 If non-invasive brain stimulation does not appear to work, one explanation is that the current simply missed the target, but there has previously been no way of knowing whether this is the case.
 This has prevented attempts to test whether non-invasive brain stimulation could help stroke survivors by increasing the effectiveness of physiotherapy, for example.

-This project will provide, for the first time, the basic understanding and insight for designing clinical trials to determine whether brain stimulation can enhance rehabilitation after stroke, both in the first few weeks as well as years after.
-In other words, it will enable us to determine the ‘who, how and when’ of non-invasive brain stimulation after stroke.
+This project has provided, for the first time, a basic understanding and insight for designing clinical trials to determine whether brain stimulation can enhance rehabilitation after stroke, both in the first few weeks as well as years after.
+In other words, it will help us to determine the ‘who, how and when’ of non-invasive brain stimulation after stroke.

 Related projects